Darrell Mansfield: Biography

 Mansfield is a vocal advocate for those facing mental health issues.
-Having struggled with depression throughout his life as a result of a chemical imbalance, Mansfield attempted suicide on numerous occasions, first in 1971, and later spent two years at Atascadero State Hospital in central California.
+Having struggled with depression throughout his life as a result of a chemical imbalance, Mansfield attempted suicide on numerous occasions, first in 1971, and later in 2000, after which he spent two years at Atascadero State Hospital in central California.
 He now incorporates the discussion of mental health in his music ministry.

+According to his website, since 2017 Mansfield is no longer performing due to his battle with dementia.